 Analysts use this formula to calculate return on capital employed:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

 Or for Ingredion:

-ROCE can be useful when making comparisons, such as between similar companies.
-Ingredion’s ROCE appears to be substantially greater than the 9.2% average in the Food industry.
+When making comparisons between similar businesses, investors may find ROCE useful.
+Ingredion's ROCE appears to be substantially greater than the 8.2% average in the Food industry.
 I think that's good to see, since it implies the company is better than other companies at making the most of its capital.
 Regardless of where Ingredion sits next to its industry, its ROCE in absolute terms appears satisfactory, and this company could be worth a closer look.

-Ingredion has total liabilities of US$946m and total assets of US$5.7b.
-Therefore its current liabilities are equivalent to approximately 17% of its total assets.
+Ingredion has total assets of US$6.0b and current liabilities of US$894m.
+Therefore its current liabilities are equivalent to approximately 15% of its total assets.
 A fairly low level of current liabilities is not influencing the ROCE too much.

 The Bottom Line On Ingredion's ROCE

 With that in mind, Ingredion's ROCE appears pretty good.
 Ingredion looks strong on this analysis, but there are plenty of other companies that could be a good opportunity .
 Here is a free list of companies growing earnings rapidly.